GetSomeRest/workflow-jsp-view.and.data.api/README.md

 To use this app, you need to apply a consumer key by creating an app in http://developer.autodesk.com

-* Site Admin -> fill your consumer key and secret, apply.
+* Site Admin -> fill in your consumer key and secret key, click "apply" button.
 * Upload -> drag/drop to upload your file
 * View -> view your model by clicking the thumbnail.

 ## License

-client-embedded-view.and.data.api is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ##Written by